Skip to Main Content

 This reference work includes entries on several specific Chinese and Japanese novels, and also includes overviews of the history of the novel as a genre in both countries.

-You also may wish to look at handbooks, overviews, or histories available in the main stacks or via SUMMIT.
+You also may wish to look at handbooks, overviews, or histories.
 Here are the Library of Congress Subject Headings to get you started:

 Chinese literature -- History and criticism